LeoGidev/readexcelpython/README.md

 ## 📁 File Structure

-bash
-Copiar código
-.
-├── excel_reader.py        # Main Python script for the app
+- ├── excel_reader.py        # Main Python script for the app
-├── example.png            # Screenshot of the app
+- ├── example.png            # Screenshot of the app
-├── README.md              # This README file
+- ├── README.md              # This README file

 ## 💡 Customization
-You can easily change the style or functionality by modifying the ttk.Style settings in the script, or adding new features such as filtering or editing the Excel data.
+- You can easily change the style or functionality by modifying the ttk.Style settings in the script, or adding new features such as filtering or editing the Excel data.

 ## 🧑‍💻 Contributing
-Feel free to fork this repository, open issues, or submit pull requests.
+- Feel free to fork this repository, open issues, or submit pull requests.
 All kinds of improvements are welcome!